Downtown Greenville spruces up - Daily Advocate

 “Thank you to my committee that has picked some great looking flowers this year,” said Berry.
 “We have a lot of volunteers out here planting these flowers and it is going to look very nice downtown.”

 “We invite everybody to come downtown and see what we have in Downtown Greenville.
-Not only does it look great but we have a lot of great businesses downtown that are locally owned and opperated.
-We encourage everybody to come downtown whether it’s to shop or to dine or it’s one of our First Friday events.”.
+Not only does it look great but we have a lot of great businesses downtown that are locally owned and operated.
+We encourage everybody to come downtown whether it’s to shop or to dine or it’s one of our First Friday event,” he added.

 The City of Greenville made many impressive improves the look of downtown in 2020.
 Overhead wires were moved to underground conduit, removal of the old uneven pavers and replaced with stamped concrete providing safer downtown sidewalks.

-“The uplighting is brand new,” Berry stated.
+“The up lighting is brand new,” Berry stated.
 “During the holidays and special events we saw the green and red lights.
-The city has been generous and put uplighting on the trees so it’s absolutely beautiful what they have done and not just Broadway, but also on the side streets they have added the acorn style lighting on Thrid, Fourth and Fifth streets so it is very cohesive tying everything together.”
+The city has been generous and put up lighting on the trees so it’s absolutely beautiful what they have done and not just Broadway, but also on the side streets they have added the acorn style lighting on Third, Fourth and Fifth Streets so it is very cohesive tying everything together.”

 “We are seeing some great improvements and it’s a big thank you to the City of Greenville and City Council for having the foresight to do that and push forward with making our town, our downtown not only be great but look great as well,” Berry concluded.